-Alternatively, affordable housing may be provided on one or more different lots within South than that of the project using the bonus and the Director of Housing has made all approvals described in subsections 23.49.181.B.2 and 23.49.181.E.3, the affordable housing shall be completed and ready for occupancy at or before the time when a certificate of occupancy is issued for any bonus floor area that is based on the affordable housing and as a condition to any benefit; and (b) be more affordable than market rents or sale prices, as applicable, for housing in
+4. Time of completion.
+Unless affordable housing is to be provided on a lot other than that of the project using the bonus and the Director of Housing has made all approvals described in subsections 23.49.181.B.2 and 23.49.181.E.3, the affordable housing shall be completed and ready for occupancy at or before the time when a certificate of occupancy is issued for any bonus floor area that is based on the affordable housing and as a condition to any right of the applicant to such a certificate of occupancy.